reflectivity/reflectivity.github.io/advanced_and_expert_level/file_format/simple_model.md

   The reflectivity file can be related to a sample model without the *external* connection manufactorers lab journal....).
 - **data analysis**
-  The standadisation allows the analysis software to automatically create a starting model which is not too far from the real one.
+  The standardisation allows the analysis software to automatically create a starting model which is not too far from the real one.
 - **indexing of data and analysis**
-  A standadised model might be used for indexing and filing of the data - within the lab or on a more general scale.
+  A standardised model might be used for indexing and filing of the data - within the lab or on a more general scale.
 This might be used to train AI algorithms.